arnognulf/monorail/README.md

 For simplicity, a default list of commands and icons are defined in default_commands.sh.

-The commands can be overridden by re-defining them in ~/.bashrc
+The commands can be overridden by re-defining them in ~/.bashrc or ~/.zshrc

 Supported shells
 ----------------
-Tested on bash 5.2
+Tested on bash 5.2 and zsh 5.9

 Supported terminals
 -------------------